-- Basic Salary: This is considered to be the fixed amount of your pay slip which is the basic pay which your employer promises you apart from the other salary benefits.
-The basic salary is also used to calculate the contribution to the provident fund (EPF) as the contribution is expressed as a part of the basic salary.
+- Basic Salary: This is the fixed amount of your pay slip which is the basic pay that your employer promises you apart from the other salary benefits.
+The basic salary is also used to calculate the employer's contribution to the provident fund (EPF), as the contribution is expressed as a part of the basic salary.

-- Dearness Allowance: Dearness allowance (DA) is an allowance which is allowed to you for factoring in inflation which increases the cost of living.
+- Dearness Allowance: Dearness allowance (DA) is an allowance allowed to you for factoring in inflation, increasing the cost of living.

-- Housing rent allowance : If you are employed and live in a rented apartment or house you can claim HRA to lower your tax amount.
+- House rent Allowance: If you are employed and live in a rented apartment or house, you can claim HRA to lower your tax amount.
 There is an option to partially or completely exempt the amount of rent paid from the taxable income.
 You need to follow the guidelines set by the income tax department in the computation of the HRA amount.

-- Leave Travel Allowance: Under LTA you can apply for exemption from taxation for the costs incurred while travelling within India.
+- Leave Travel Allowance: Under LTA, you can apply for tax exemption for the costs incurred while traveling within India.
 This exemption can be availed on the shortest distance during the trip.
-The allowance claim also includes cost for spouse, children and parents if travelling together.
-To avail the exemption you need to provide all the related documents associated with travel and so you need to take a trip before making the claim.
+The allowance claim also includes costs for spouses, children, and parents if traveling together.
+To avail of the exemption, you need to provide all the related documents associated with travel, so you must take a trip before making the claim.
 LTA is allowed twice in a block of four years.

 - Bonus: The bonus declared by the company differs from one company to another.
-Generally, performance bonus is given once or twice a year.
+Generally, a performance bonus is given once or twice a year.
 The bonus comes under the tax slab as it is an income.
 100% of the bonus amount is taxed.

-- Employees’ Provident Fund contributions: The Government of India has initiated the social security scheme for salaried individuals where both the employee and the employer contribute 12% of the basic salary and dearness allowance on a monthly basis towards the Employees’ Provident Fund (EPF).
+- Employees’ Provident Fund contributions: The Government of India has initiated the social security scheme for salaried individuals, where the employee and the employer contribute 12% of the basic salary and dearness allowance every month towards the Employees’ Provident Fund (EPF).
 The amount attracts 8.55% of the interest on the accumulated amount.
-All the companies employing above 20 employees need to contribute towards the PF amount under the EPF ACT 1952.
+All the companies employing above 20 employees must contribute towards the PF amount under the EPF ACT 1952.
 The EPF contributions create a retirement corpus for you when you retire.

 - Professional Tax: This tax is levied by the State Government and is similar to the income tax which is levied by the Central Government.
-The maximum amount that can be levied is INR 2500.
+The maximum amount that can be claimed as deduction under income tax act is ₹2500.
 This is usually deducted by the employer only and deposited to the State Government.

-Let us now understand the difference between the CTC (Cost to Company) and take home salary.
-The company may entitle you with other benefits like food coupons, pick and drop facility, rent free accommodation, gratuity, etc. These benefits add up and form the total amount of hiring you for the company which is known as cost to the company.
-So, the CTC would include the salary paid every month, the retirement benefits which are payable when you retire or leave the organization and non-monetary benefits like free meals, free transport, etc.
+What is the difference between the CTC (Cost to Company) and take-home salary?
+The company may entitle you to several benefits like food coupons, pick and drop facility, rent-free accommodation, gratuity, etc. These benefits add up and form part of the total amount of hiring you for the company, which is known as the cost to the company.
+So, the CTC would include the salary paid every month, the retirement benefits payable when you retire or leave the organization, and non-monetary benefits like free meals, free transport, etc.

 The salary also includes the retirement benefits which are payable to you.
 Let’s understand these benefits -

-In calculation of taxation on your salary income a lot of tax benefit is given on the amount of money spent on planning for retirement.
+In the calculation of taxation on your salary income, a lot of tax benefit is given on the amount of money spent on planning for retirement.
 These benefits are known as retirement benefits.
-Let’s discuss all retirement benefits in details:
+Let’s discuss all retirement benefits in detail:

-- Leave Encashment Exemption : As an employee you should always check with the employer regarding their leave encashment policy.
-The policy varies from company to company, some allow you to carry forward the leave days and some give you the option of encashment of leave days.
+As an employee, you should always check with the employer regarding their leave encashment policy.
+The policy varies from company to company, some allow you to carry forward the leave days, and some give you the option of encashment of leave days.
 The amount that you receive comes under the taxable slab.
 There are certain exemptions where no tax is charged on the amount you receive by encashing the leaves that are not taken.
 These instances include the following:

 - Central and State Government employees are not charged tax on the leave encashment amount.

-- In case of non-Government employees exemption is allowed for the lowest of the following amounts:
+- In the case of non-Government employees exemption is allowed for the lowest of the following amounts:

 - Average salary of the last 10 months before retirement

-- Leave encashment amount received provided it is limited to INR 3 lakhs
+- Leave encashment amount received provided it is limited to ₹25 lakhs as per budget 2023 update

 - Amount equalling the salary for the earned leaves

-Taxable amount would be the leave encashment received after deducting the tax exemption using the above-mentioned rules.
+Taxable amount would be the leave encashment received after deducting the tax exemption using the rules mentioned above.

-- Advance Salary : Under Section 89(1) tax exemption is given in case if you have received a certain portion of your total salary in advance, or got a family pension in advance.
+Under Section 89(1) tax exemption is given if in case you have received a certain portion of your total salary in advance, or got a family pension in advance.

-- VRS (Voluntary Retirement Scheme) : Under section 10 (10C), exemption is given on the amount received at the time of voluntary retirement if certain criteria is followed.
-These criteria state that the compensation amount should be received on voluntary retirement, it should not exceed INR 500000, the receipt should follow the rule 2BA, and you should be an employee of an authority which is formed in compliance with certain rules.
-The employees who have already taken benefit under section 89 are not eligible for this exemption.
+Under section 10 (10C), the exemption is given on the amount received at the time of voluntary retirement if certain criteria are followed.
+These criteria state that the compensation amount should be received on voluntary retirement, it should not exceed ₹500000, the receipt should follow the rule 2BA, and you should be an employee of an authority that is formed in compliance with certain rules.
+The employees who have already taken benefits under section 89 are not eligible for this exemption.

-After you calculate the taxable income from your salary, you can calculate your tax liability.
-However, the following should be kept in mind while calculating tax -
+Once you are aware of the tax deductions available for you in the salary component, you can calculate your tax liability.
+However, the following should be kept in mind while calculating the tax -

 - Salary income is not the only taxable income that you have.
-There are various sources that also contributes towards income besides salary for example it can include income from property, stocks, interest etc. all these income are added together and then on the accumulated amount tax is charged depending on the slab that the income falls in.
+There are various sources that also contribute towards income besides salary for example it can include income from property, stocks, interest, etc. All these incomes are added together and then on the accumulated amount tax is charged depending on the slab that the income falls in.